jjuanino/clame/doc/database_model.rst

 *********************

 This chapter describes in detail the database model that supports clame.
-It is a just SQLlite database with enabled integrity reference.
+It is just a SQLlite database with enabled integrity reference.

-..
-TODO: poner enlace a diagrama.

 Static tables
 =============

-Static tables contain rows which are initially loaded and are no subject to change, except on new releases.
+Static tables contain rows which are loaded when database is created, and are no subject to change, except on new releases.

 model_version
 -------------